prooph/proophessor-do/docs/installation.md

 To create the needed projection tables (and the `event_stream` if the doctrine event store adapter is installed) you should perform the [migrations](../migrations/) by running `php bin/migrations.php migrations:migrate` from the project root.

+*Note: We use a custom migrations script instead of the doctrine version because we're injecting the dbal connection provided by our IoC container.*

 ## Step 4 - View It

 Open a terminal and navigate to the project root.
 Then start the PHP built-in web server with `php -S 0.0.0.0:8080 -t public`